MCModInfo/modinfo/README.md

 * The version, language, and screen size of Minecraft
 * Whether Minecraft is in Singleplayer or Multiplayer mode

 No personally identifiable information is sent by ModInfo at any time.
-An anonymous id is constructed and placed within a .minecraft/config/ModInfo.cfg file.
-This id can be reset at anytime by simply deleting the ModInfo.cfg file.
-A new id will be constructed the next time the file is created.
+An anonymous id is constructed using a random "salt" value placed within the **.minecraft/config/ModInfo.cfg** file.
+This id can be altered at anytime by changing the _salt_ value in the **ModInfo.cfg** file, or by deleting the file altogether.
+A new salt value will be generated the next time the file is created.

 Opt Out
 =======